 APPENDIX 2.
 FRAMEWORK FOR A SAFETY MANAGEMENT SYSTEM (SMS) (See Chapter 4, 4.1.1)

-Note 1.— Guidance on the implementation of the framework for an SMS is contained in the Safety Management Manual (SMM) (Doc 9859).
+Note 1.— Guidance on the implementation of the framework for an SMS is contained in the Safety Management Manual (Doc 9859).

 Note 2. — The service provider’s interfaces with other organizations can make a significant contribution to the safety of its products or services.
-Guidance on interface management as it relates to SMS is provided in the Safety Management Manual (SMM) (Doc 9859).
+Guidance on interface management as it relates to SMS is provided in the Safety Management Manual (Doc 9859).

 Note 3. — In the context of this appendix as it relates to service providers, an “accountability” refers to an “obligation” that may not be delegated, and “responsibilities” refers to functions and activities that may be delegated.